puppetlabs/puppetdb/documentation/api/query/v3/aggregate-event-counts.markdown

 the final event-counts output, but before the results are aggregated.
 Supported operators are `=`, `>`, `<`, `>=`, and `<=`.
 Supported fields are `failures`, `successes`, `noops`, and `skips`.

+* `distinct-resources`: Optional.
+(EXPERIMENTAL: it is possible that the behavior of this parameter may change in future releases.)
+This parameter is passed along to the [`event`][events] query - see there for additional documentation.

 ##### Operators

 This endpoint builds on top of the [`event-counts`][event-counts] and therefore supports all of the same operators.